velpegor/velpegor.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am an M.S. student at Yonsei University in the <a href="https://cvlab.yonsei.ac.kr/" style="color: #7289da; text-decoration: none;">CVLab</a>, advised by Prof. Bumsub Ham, and also affiliated with <a href="https://kdst.re.kr/" style="color: #7289da; text-decoration: none;">KDST</a> at Kyung Hee University (formerly at KIST), co-advised by Prof. Suhyun Kim.
+I am a M.S. student at Yonsei University in the <a href="https://cvlab.yonsei.ac.kr/" style="color: #7289da; text-decoration: none;">CVLab</a>, advised by Prof. Bumsub Ham, and also affiliated with <a href="https://kdst.re.kr/" style="color: #7289da; text-decoration: none;">KDST</a> at Kyung Hee University (formerly at KIST), co-advised by Prof. Suhyun Kim.

 I am broadly interested in building trustworthy and safe AI systems that can operate reliably under real-world conditions.
 In parallel, I am also interested in making large models more adaptable and efficient, while preserving their core capabilities.